gionsunday/tetapay/README.md

-# HooBank
+# tetapay

-### Hoobank is a Modern UI/UX Landing Page Build with Next JS and Tailwind CSS.
+### tetapay is a Modern UI/UX Landing Page Build with Next JS and Tailwind CSS.

 <br/>